How Long to Boil Spaghetti (pasta)- Perfect Every Time

 As an Italian- I was born knowing How Long to Boil Spaghetti (pasta)- Perfect Every Time.
 In this very detailed post you will find ALL YOU NEED to know to boil pasta like a pro (plus MORE)!

-After extensive research and my own experience and knowledge- here are the most commonly asked questions and precise directions for cooking perfectly cooked pasta (like a true Italian).
-After learning these tips this is the only way you will cook pasta!
+After extensive research and my own experience and knowledge- here are the most commonly asked questions and precise directions for cooking perfectly cooked pasta (like an authentic Italian).
+After learning these tips, this is the only way you will cook pasta!
 It makes all the difference.

 You may also like this article- Cheap vs. Expensive Pasta (Why Pasta Quality Matters!)

-Pictured is my Authentic Italian Pasta Puttanesca Sauce is amazing with perfectly cooked Spaghetti or bucatini.
-Read this post to know what side dishes best pair with spaghetti recipes.
+My authentic Italian Pasta Puttanesca Sauce, which is pictured, is excellent with perfectly cooked Spaghetti or bucatini.
+Read this post to learn which side dishes are best paired with spaghetti recipes.

 How do you boil Spaghetti?